-2103.
-Elementary Hebrew I.
+2103, 2113.
+Elementary Hebrew I and II.

 An introduction to biblical Hebrew.
 This course focuses on the grammar, syntax, and vocabulary of the Hebrew Bible with emphasis on translating from Hebrew to English.
-Fall.
+HEBR 2103 in Fall, HEBR 2113 in Spring.